-The general TCES principle is as follows (see figure): when the storage unit is charged, heat is added to an endothermic reaction, which results in products, that are then stored separately.
+The general TCES principle is as follows (see figure): when charging the storage unit, heat is added to an endothermic reaction resulting in products, that are then stored separately.
 Once the energy is needed, the products can be combined again in order to release the reaction enthalpy.

 The mentioned solid reactants are used in a three-phase suspension reactor which harbours several advantages, as the liquid suspension supports heat and mass flow.
 Currently the experimental setup consists of a stirred reactor with thermal oil as the suspension medium.
 Inside, the solid reactants are suspended, heated, and thus converted through the mentioned gas-solid reaction.
-The gaseous product, water vapour, is released, condensed, and collected elsewhere, whereas the solid product remains in the suspension and is stored until its further use.
+The gaseous product, water vapour, is released, condensed, and collected elsewhere.
+The solid product remains in the suspension and is stored until its further use.

 Charging reaction of the TCES system in a three-phase suspension reactor (click to enlarge)